elastiflow/ElastiFlow-Tools/docker_install/readme.txt

 Code in this folder may contain code from https://github.com/elastic/elasticsearch/tree/8.11/docs/reference/setup/install/docker

 Purpose:
-To easily install ElasticSearch 8.14.0, Kibana 8.14.0, and ElastiFlow 7.1.1 with Docker Compose.
+To easily install ElasticSearch, Kibana, and ElastiFlow with Docker Compose.
+Tested with Elastic / Kibana 8.14.0 and ElastiFlow 7.1.1.

 1) Download all files to a new directory.